Learning Spanish with a magazine may never have crossed your mind.

 Fama has all things “the flossy flossy,” to rip a line from Fergie.
 If you aspire to be first-class, up in the sky or on movie screens, magazines and bougie things—yes, okay, maybe I’m still speaking through Fergie lyrics—then this is the magazine for you.

 It captures snippets from the glamorous lives of the rich and famous and delivers them in a sleek and minimalist-cool format.
 Everything from red carpet fashions to FLOTUS news.
-If you’re going to distract yourself from work to look at Michelle Obama’s new haircut or Cameron Diaz’s wedding photos, you may as well do all this in Spanish.
+If you’re going to distract yourself from work to look at celebrity wedding photos and new haircuts, you may as well do all this in Spanish.

 This magazine is also excellent if you’re interested in the fastest and finest automobiles worldwide, beauty advice and dream getaway locations (for when you finally make your first million).
 Plus, you’ll get a crash course in hot Hispanic celebrities.
 Who are the big celebs in the Spanish-speaking world these days?